aws/nitrotpm-attestation-samples/nix/examples/nginx-kms/README.md

 - Nix package manager installed
 - `jq` command-line JSON processor

+## Important Note on Secure Boot and Reproducibility

+When using secure boot enabled builds (e.g., `raw-image-secure-boot`), the builds are **NOT reproducible** because this example generates cryptographic keys at build time.
+Each build will produce different keys and therefore different measurements for PCR7.

+In production scenarios, you should use consistent key material across builds to maintain reproducible measurements.

+The non-secure-boot builds (`raw-image`) remain fully reproducible.

 ## Getting Started
 Follow these steps to set up and test the Attestable AMI: